 In GNM, we differentiate between a sympathicotonic stroke (“white stroke”) and a vagotonic stroke (“red stroke”).

 The white stroke occurs at the moment of the DHS.
 The impact of the motor conflict in the motor cortex generates sudden muscle weakness in one or more limbs, typically on one side of the body.
 Which side is affected is determined by a person’s handedness and whether the conflict is mother/child or partner-related.
 At this point, the weakness of the muscle(s) might be diagnosed as MS or ALS.
 However, an intense conflict leads quickly to muscle paralysis, possibly with paralysis of the facial muscles, including the tongue, affecting speech and swallowing (see Bell’s palsy).
 Now, the condition is called a “stroke”.
-Difficulties formulating words, termed Broca’s aphasia, involves the motor center for speech, known as the Broca’s area, located on the left side of the cerebral cortex in the brain relay that controls the laryngeal and vocal cord muscles.
-Hence, in people with Broca’s aphasia the paralysis is always on the right side of the body.
+Difficulties formulating words, termed Broca’s aphasia, involves the motor center for speech, known as the Broca's area, located on the left side of the cerebral cortex in the brain relay that controls the laryngeal and vocal cord muscles.
+Hence, in people with Broca’s aphasia, the paralysis is always on the right side of the body.
 Numbness (sensory paralysis) in the face, arm and/or leg points to an additional separation conflict.

-The muscle weakness or paralysis lasts throughout the conflict-active phase (cold hands, little appetite) and reaches into PCL-A. The Epileptoid Crisis, which is the period when the brain edema in the motor cortex is expelled, triggers uncontrolled jerking and contractions of the affected muscle(s) or an epileptic seizure.
+With a white stroke the muscle weakness or paralysis lasts throughout the conflict-active phase (cold hands, little appetite) and reaches into PCL-A. The Epileptoid Crisis, which is the period when the brain edema in the motor cortex is expelled, triggers uncontrolled jerking and contractions of the affected muscle(s) or an epileptic seizure.
 This is why it is sometimes difficult to tell strokes and seizures apart.

-The red stroke takes place when a brain edema in close vicinity to the motor cortex presses onto the motor cortex, for example, an edema in the brain relay of the bronchia, larynx, or the myocardium.
+The red stroke takes place when a brain edema in close vicinity to the motor cortex presses onto the motor cortex, for example, an edema in the brain relay of the bronchi, larynx, or the myocardium.
 The “stroke” is initiated at the onset of the Epileptoid Crisis and lasts throughout the crisis from a few minutes (“transient ischemic attack”) to a few hours, depending on how long it takes to expel the edema.
 Impaired vision following a stroke occurs when a brain edema injures the optic nerve that runs through the cerebrum.
 After the Epileptoid Crisis, in PCL-B, the paralysis recedes and the motor ability slowly returns to normal.
 However, if the brain edema cannot be completely expelled, the paralysis (partly) remains since the synapses between the neurons don’t connect properly.
-This usually happens because of water retention due to an active abandonment and existence conflict (the SYNDROME) where water is also stored in the area of the brain that is healing at the time.
+This usually happens because of water retention due to an active abandonment or existence conflict (the SYNDROME) where water is also stored in the area of the brain that is healing at the time.
 Permanent paralysis can also be the result of repetitive scarification processes in the motor cortex due to continuous conflict relapses.